Petra Herzigová

-Petra Herzigová (born 29 January 1986) is a Czech ice hockey and ball hockey player, currently playing with the women's representative ice hockey team of HC Příbram in the Czech Women's Ice Hockey Extraliga and with the ball hockey team SHM HK Avir Praha in the Czech Women's Ball Hockey Extraliga.
-She is the general manager of the Czech women's national under-16 ice hockey team.
+Petra Herzigová (born 29 January 1986) is a Czech retired ice hockey and ball hockey player.
+She represented Czechia with the national ice hockey team and won medals at four World Championships with the Czech national ball hockey team.

 Ice hockey career

-Herzigová's ice hockey club career has been played with HC Příbram and HC Slavia Praha of the Czech Women's Extraliga, HPK Kiekkonaiset of the Naisten SM-sarja, Sundsvall/Timrå and SDE Hockey of the Swedish Women's Hockey League (SDHL), and HC Université Neuchâtel of the Swiss Women's Hockey League A (SWHL A).
+Herzigová's ice hockey club career was played with HC Příbram and HC Slavia Praha in the Czech Women's Extraliga (previously 1. liga ženského hokeje), HPK Kiekkonaiset in the Naisten SM-sarja (renamed Naisten Liiga in 2017, Auroraliiga in 2024), Sundsvall/Timrå and SDE Hockey in the Swedish Women's Hockey League (SDHL; previously Riksserien), and HC Université Neuchâtel in the Swiss Women's Hockey League A (SWHL A; renamed Women's League in 2019).

+International play

-She represented the at ten IIHF Women's World Championships, appearing at the Division I tournaments in 2007, 2008, and 2009; the Division II tournament in 2011; the Division I A tournaments in 2012, 2014, and 2015; and at the Top Division tournaments in 2013, 2016, and 2017.
+She represented the Czechia at ten IIHF Women's World Championships, appearing at the Division I tournaments in 2007, 2008, and 2009; the Division II tournament in 2011; the Division I A tournaments in 2012, 2014, and 2015; and at the Top Division tournaments in 2013, 2016, and 2017.

+Herzigová served as general manager of the Czech women's national under-16 ice hockey team during the 2018–19 and 2019–20 international seasons, including for the girls' ice hockey tournament at the 2020 Winter Youth Olympics.

 Ball hockey career

+Herzigová most recently played with SHM HK Avir Praha in the Czech Women's Ball Hockey Extraliga.

-Herzigová has participated in several ISBHF World Women Street & Ball Hockey Championships, winning bronze medals with the Czech women's national ball hockey team in 2011 and 2019, and a gold medal in 2017.
+She has participated in several ISBHF World Women Street & Ball Hockey Championships, winning bronze medals with the Czech national ball hockey team in 2011 and 2019, and a gold medal in 2017.
 She was named to the tournament All-Star Team at the 2011 World Championship.